Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 \section{Experiments}

-To evaluate the core contributions of the proposed method, we conducted experiments with synthetic data, simulations, and real-robot executions, and compared it with diffusion-based joint learning alternatives, demonstrating its advantages.
+\serdaradd{We evaluated our method through experiments with synthetic, simulations, and real-robot data, and compared it with Diffusion Policy (DP)~\cite{chi2024diffusionpolicy}-inspired and Multimodal VAE (MVAE)~\cite{sejnova2024mvae} joint learning alternatives.
+All reported significance values were obtained using paired t-tests.}